 Your LAC or Support Coordinator will work with you to get your plan started so you are on your way to achieving your goals.
 This can include learning how to choose the right providers for you and what to do if things aren’t working out.
 For more information visit starting your plan section.

 Where there are no Local Area Coordinators in place, the NDIA may fund Support Coordination until a Local Area Coordinator comes on board in each region.

-For more information download working with a Support Coordinator (PDF).
+What happens if I want to change my plan?
 The NDIS is a new way of approaching disability and you may not capture everything you require in your first plan.

 If you think your plan doesn’t accurately reflect your needs, you can:

 1. Request a review of your current plan, or